Kokolopori Bonobo Reserve

 The Kokolopori Bonobo Reserve is a nature reserve in the Democratic Republic of the Congo.
 The 4875 km2 reserve is a protected area for endangered bonobos and uses a community-based model of natural resource management undertaken by residents of the villages of Kokolopori and the local conservation organisation Vie Sauvage.

 The reserve was founded in 2003 through accords between local villages and Vie Sauvage with assistance from the Bonobo Conservation Initiative.
 It was formally recognized by the DRC government in 2009.
 Located in the Djolu Territory of Tshuapa, the reserve hosts 1,000 to 1,800 bonobos.
-Scientific research in the reverse is centred on four bonobo communities that have been habituated to the presence of humans.
+Scientific research in the reserve is centred on four bonobo communities that have been habituated to the presence of humans.

 Location and geography

 The Kokolopori Bonobo Reserve is a 4875 km2 reserve located in the Djolu Territory of Tshuapa province that encompasses the 35 villages of Kokolopori.
 The reserve is situated within the Cuvette Centrale, a region of lowland wetlands and tropical forests of the Maringa-Lopori-Wamba Landscape.

 Kokolopori is geographically linked to the Luo Scientific Reserve by the Iyondji Community Bonobo Reserve, a smaller community-managed reserve which lies to its west.